SuperAwesomeLTD/sa-unity-sdk-docs/versions/6.1.4/source/08bumper.rst

   // enable Bumper page on all video ads SAVideoAd.enableBumperPage();

-  //
-  // enable Bumper page on all app wall ads SAAppWall.enableBumperPage();

 The final result will look something similar to this:

 .. image:: img/IMG_06_BumperPage.png